Who doesn’t want to be financially independent? But only a few people get there!

 Almost every other step depends on saving.
 You can’t get out of debt if you don’t save, you can’t invest if you save, you can’t stick to a budget, and more.

 Instead of buying expensive stuff for yourself or your family, spend time with them.
-Pass good values and habits to your kids, and help them understand the importance of money to have a financially independent mindset!
+Pass good values and habits to your kids and understand the importance of money to have a financially independent mindset!

 Invest More Than 15% To A Retirement Account